 API not enabled error

-APIs are enabled automatically but may take a few minutes to propagate.
+APIs may take a few minutes to propagate after enabling.
 Check status:

 Domain-wide delegation not working